-This is only the beginning.
-Throughout this guide, you will find that many opportunities exist in this district and we take great pride in offering services both inside and outside the classroom.
-Take advantage of every opportunity we have so that your child can reach their future goals of becoming college and career ready.
+Throughout this guide, you will find many opportunities exist in this district.
+If we both, together, take advantage of the coursework, services and activities both inside and outside the classroom that are available to students we can help them reach their future goals.